IamSanjid/pporise/README.md

 # PPORise
-An advanced bot for Pokemon Planet Online powered by Lua scripts.
+A free, open-source and advanced bot for Pokémon Planet.

 # TODO
 1) Fix some null exception.